 In the tests for UL timing adjustment, two signals are configured, one being transmitted by a moving UE and the other being transmitted by a stationary UE.
 The transmission of SRS from UE is optional.
-FRC parameters in Table A.4-2B are applied for both UEs.
+FRC parameters in Table A.4-2B and [A.4-2x] are applied for both UEs.
 The received power for both UEs is the same.
 The resource blocks allocated for both UEs are consecutive.
 In scenario Y and scenario Z, Doppler shift is not taken into account.

 Which specific test(s) are applicable to BS is based on the test applicability rules defined in clause 8.1.2.1.